Star World (India): History

 The channel's high-definition feed was launched on 15 April 2011.

 Close down

-On October 18, 2021, Disney announced that it would close down Star World and Star World Premiere HD, following similar decisions taken worldwide to close down English general entertainment channels.
+On 16 October 2021, Disney announced that it would close down Star World and Star World Premiere HD, following similar decisions taken worldwide to close down English general entertainment channels.
 This will leave its youth channel Disney International HD, which consists of live action Disney Channel programming the only English entertainment channel from the broadcaster.
 The shutdown was delayed several times and Star World resorted into showing Koffee with Karan most of the day in order to pass time till its shutdown, while Star World Premiere HD would air the show 24/7.

-The channels would eventually close on 14 March 2023.
+The channels were eventually closed on 15 March 2023.

 Programming

 Star World primarily airs popular shows from the United States, United Kingdom and Australia.

 Star also holds exclusive broadcast, as well as streaming rights to all of HBO's original programming in India.